UniMath/agda-unimath/src/logic/double-negation-dense-maps.lagda.md

   is-double-negation-dense-map-comp H (is-double-negation-dense-map-equiv e)
 ```

-### If a composite is dense, then so is its left factor
+### If a composite is double negation dense, then so is its left factor

 ```agda
 module _